 3. Affinity map

-Affinity mapping is a method used to interpret and group insights from a user research exercise.
+Affinity mapping, an important UI UX term, is a method used to interpret and group insights from a user research exercise.
 It can be used to categorize large volumes of data into designated categories based on themes or relationships.

 4. Affordance